-The number of credits required in EE Technical Electives is 15 credits minimum, on the EE Degree without a concentration.
-The number of credits with a concentration varies, and is usually less than 15 credits.
+The number of credits required in EE (Technical) Electives varies depending on without or with a concentration, and the catalog year you are following.
 Your degree audit report shows the minimum number of “EE Electives” credits you need and how your registered and completed courses are applied toward degree requirements.

 What are “EE Electives”? also called “EE Technical Electives“.

 The ECE Department groups EE courses by “Focus Area” (area of specialization): Signal Processing, Power, Control, Computer, Electronics, Photonics, etc… See here for the latest list.
 If you plan ahead, you should be able to get all or most of the courses you prefer.
 Each course is typically offered once per year, either in fall or spring, so plan ahead for your next two or three semesters.
-Following the flowchart will get your prerequisite courses completed on time to choose the courses you prefer.
 Look up course prerequisites in the undergraduate course descriptions link.
 View the Schedule of Classes to see what courses are offered in a particular semester, when that schedule is available.